 L’Osteria Campo Santa Marina

 On a small road in the San Marco district of Venice lies L’Osteria Campo Santa Marina.
 The décor may be traditional but the food is anything but.
 This is an inventive kitchen with Agostino Doria at the helm, a chef for over 30 years.
 You can choose from the a la carte menu or take one of their tasting menus.
 One is very traditional, with flavors such as prawns on soft polenta and soft shell crab with artichoke.
-Other is much more inventive, infusing Asian flavors such as yuzu and lemongrass with local produce.
+The other is much more inventive, infusing Asian flavors such as yuzu and lemongrass with local produce.
 The wine list is excellent too.

 Campo Santa Marina, 5911, 30122, Venice

 If you are looking for a truly opulent dining experience, look no further than Ristorante Glam.
-This 2 star Michelin restaurant is an experience like no other.
+This 2-star Michelin restaurant is an experience like no other.
 You’ll find the restaurant in an old palazzo.
-You can eat in the dining room or in the hidden garden filled with magnolia trees and other fragrant flowers.
+You can eat in the dining room or the hidden garden filled with magnolia trees and other fragrant flowers.
 The food is classically Venetian but with that Michelin star twist.
 Go a la carte or choose from one of the restaurant’s magnificent tasting menus.
 The wine list is extensive and the restaurant has a great sommelier on hand to help you choose the perfect bottle.
 A ‘best restaurants in Venice’ list wouldn’t be complete without mentioning a restaurant like this.